 While covering all the historic districts of Prague, we must not forget the Jewish Quarter, which was on its place already in the 11th century.

 The Jewish Quarter of Prague has also a very special pious and quiet atmosphere.
-There has been Jews living for centuries, during World War II it was turned into a Jewish Ghetto and after WWII it was supposed to become a museum of the Jews according to Hitler’s crazy plans.
+There have been Jews living for centuries, during World War II it was turned into a Jewish Ghetto and after WWII it was supposed to become a museum of the Jews according to Hitler’s crazy plans.

 Luckily enough none of the buildings were destroyed by the Germans because of this plan.
 So there is much and much to see here.
-For people interested in the WWII history definitely one of the top 10 things to do in Prague and not a place to miss out.
+For people interested in WWII history definitely one of the top 10 things to do in Prague and not a place to miss out.

 Top 10 Things To Do In Prague – #8: Drink A (Lot Of) Beer

-To get your head relaxed from all the history and let you body calm down after all the walking it is the time to have a glass of Czech world class beer.
+To get your head relaxed from all the history and let your body calm down after all the walking it is the time to have a glass of Czech world class beer.
 Or maybe two.

-Beer is the national drink of the Czech republic.
+Beer is the national drink of the Czech Republic.
 It used to be cheaper than water at times (somewhere still is).
 It has a very rich history and it is so popular that the Czechs are the number one beer drinkers in the world, and that by far.
 Check out this table on Wikipedia.

-The tradition of brewing beer dates more than 1000 years back in the history.
+The tradition of brewing beer dates more than 1000 years back in history.
 The Czech beer sets the world standards and it gave birth to one of the most popular beer types sold across the globe – the Pilsner Lager.

 We can take you around the best micro breweries on our Private Beer Tasting Tour.
-Your personal expert beer guide will explain you about the different beer types, the brewing process and the history of beer in the Czech lands.
+Your personal expert beer guide will explain to you about the different beer types, the brewing process and the history of beer in the Czech lands.
 Much recommended!

 Top 10 Things To Do In Prague – #9: Eat Traditional Czech Meal (Read: Meat)

-Meat, meat, meat and more delicious meat.
+Meat, meat, meat, and more delicious meat.
 And yeah… and a lot of dumplings.

 They say you will learn and experience a foreign culture through food mostly and we thing that is absolutely true.